-- members of all the Boards and Councils of Abu Dhabi University; - b. members of Academic and Non-academic staff of Abu Dhabi University; - c. registered students of Abu Dhabi University; - d. other students taking courses in Abu Dhabi University as agreed by the manager of the library or an authorized representative; - students of other UAE universities as authorized by the manager of the library; - f. access to the library print and online collection for the wider community is allowed on campus.
+- a. members of all the Boards and Councils of Abu Dhabi University; - b. members of Academic and Non-academic staff of Abu Dhabi University; - c. registered students of Abu Dhabi University; - d. other students taking courses in Abu Dhabi University as agreed by the manager of the library or an authorized representative; - e. students of other UAE universities as authorized by the manager of the library; - alumni can access the online resources available to them by using their alumni email account; - g. access to the library print and online collection for the wider community is allowed on campus.